kshedden/case_studies/methods/writing-tips.md

   statistical methods involve approximation (in addition to estimation), but it is usually much more correct to describe the result of a statistical procedure as being an estimate not an approximation.

+* You will frequently need to discuss interactions in regression models.
+If the response variable is $y$ and covariates $x$ and $z$ interact, you could simply write that "there is an interaction between $x$ and $z$".
+However this assumes that the reader has a lot of experience interpreting interactions.
+It is more intuitive to write that "the role of $x$ differs based on the value of $z$", or equivalently that "the role of $z$ differs based on the value of $x$".
+If, for example, $z$ is categorical, you could write that "the fitted slope of
+  $E[y | x, z]$ on $x$ differs between the groups defined by $z$".
+You would need to adjust this language if, for example, there is a link function.

 ## Causality